SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/erp-connection-add.md

 1. Click **OK** when you have finished.

+## Delete and restore

-At the bottom of the **ERP connections** list, you can delete ERP connections that are no longer in use, for example.
-If you want to restore a deleted ERP connection, you can check **Deleted**, select the deleted connection in the list, and then click **Restore**.
+At the bottom of the **ERP connections** list, you can delete ERP connections that are no longer in use.

+To restore a deleted ERP connection:

+1. Check **Deleted**.
+1. Select the deleted connection in the list.
+1. Click **Restore**.

 <!-- Referenced links -->
 [1]:sync/index.md